KipCollo/ToolsCorn/DevOps/VCS/Git/4-branch.md

 $ git checkout -b new_feature_branch
 ```

-* git diff

-There are times when we will need to compare the code between versions or between branches; that is when we use git diff.
+- `git diff` - There are times when we will need to compare the code between versions or between branches; that is when we use git diff.

 ```bash
 # print any uncommitted changes since the last commit.